StefanJohnsen/TriangulateOBJ/README.md

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-triangles.jpg)
 <br>*(PS: Hide the grid and turn on Wire frame in Visual Studio)*

 The most widespread method for representing meshes in OBJ files is by using triangles.
-It can be a problem when faces in an OBJ file are presented as polygons for some viewers.
-Not all OBJ viewers or software applications support polygonal faces directly, which can lead to compatibility issues or incorrect rendering.
-To ensure better compatibility and proper display, converting these polygonal faces into triangles through triangulation is a common solution.

 Let's take a look at then OBJ file where face is a polygon.